-- Academic Support services, academic advisers, faculty expectations and college policies. - Student support services, IT services, Moodle, how to access registration information and the student e-mail account. - Library and learning services. - Admissions and Registration matters, student enrolment. - Student services, activities, and important dates to remember. - A question and answer session and advice about what it takes to be a successful student and - How to enjoy the student experience.
+- 1. Academic Support services, academic advisers, faculty expectations and college policies. - 2.
+Student support services, IT services, Moodle, how to access registration information and the student e-mail account. - 3.
+Library and learning services. - 4.
+Admissions and Registration matters, student enrolment. - 5.
+Student services, activities, and important dates to remember. - 6.
+A Campus tour - 7.
+A question and answer session and advice about what it takes to be a successful student and - 8.
+How to enjoy the student life experience.

-6.9.1 Student Orientation Policy
+6.10.1 Student Orientation Policy